email linkedin

 Drivers and Policies

-In December 2019, Denmark approved a new Climate Act that includes a legally binding target to reduce GHGs by 70% by 2030 (relative to the 1990 level), to reach net zero emissions by 2050 at the latest, and to set milestone targets based on a five-year cycle.
-In the political understanding, “A fair direction for Denmark” states that a reduction target of 70% by 2030 is a very ambitious goal, and that it will be particularly difficult to realize the last part of the goal (i.e., from 65% to 70%).
+In December 2019, Denmark approved a new Climate Act included a legally binding target to reduce greenhouse gas (GHG) emissions by 70% by 2030 (relative to 1990 level), to reach net-zero emissions by 2050 at the latest and to set milestone targets based on a 5-year cycle.
+Denmark’s political understanding “A fair direction for Denmark,” states that a 70% reduction target by 2030 is a very ambitious goal, and it will be particularly difficult to realize the last part of the goal (i.e., from 65% to 70%).
 Meeting the target will require currently unknown methods and, therefore, a close collaboration with the Danish Council on Climate Change and other experts.
-The Climate Act will be followed by climate action plans, which will contribute to ensuring that national reduction targets are met.
-The Climate Action Plan in 2020 will include sector strategies and indicators, at a minimum, for central sectors such as agriculture, transport, energy, construction, and industry.
-Moreover, Denmark has already taken the first steps toward establishing a professional and efficient energy sector as the basis for the transition to a sustainable green society.
-In June 2018, all parties of the Danish Parliament reached a political Energy Agreement to further build Denmark’s international positions of strength with a focus on renewable energy, energy efficiency improvements, research and development, and energy regulation.
-The measures and policies decided in the agreement are now in the process of being implemented.
+The Climate Act was followed by climate action plans, which will contribute to ensuring that national reduction targets are met.
+The Climate Action Plan in 2020 will include sector strategies and indicators (at a minimum) for central sectors such as agriculture, transport, energy, construction, and industry.
+Denmark has already taken the first steps toward establishing a professional and efficient energy sector as the basis for the transition to a sustainable green society.
+In June 2018, all parties of the Danish Parliament reached a political Energy Agreement to further build Denmark’s international positions of strength with a focus on renewable energy, energy efficiency improvements, research and development (R&D), and energy regulation.
+The measures and policies decided in the agreement are now being implemented.

 Advanced Motor Fuels Statistics

-General Energy Data Gross energy consumption has been relatively constant since 1990, with falling consumption of coal and increasing consumption of renewable energy (see Figure 1).
-Gross energy consumption peaked in 2007 at 873 petajoules (PJ) and has since followed a downward trend.
-Gross energy consumption is expected to drop annually by 1.2% until 2020, after which it will rise slightly to 778 PJ in 2030, corresponding to amounts in 2017.
-Coal consumption will fall considerably by 14% annually until 2030, due in particular to the expected stop in the use of coal in large-scale combined heat and power (CHP) production.
+Gross energy consumption has been relatively constant since 1990, with falling consumption of coal and increasing consumption of renewable energy (see Figure 1).
+Gross energy consumption peaked in 2007 at 873 petajoule (PJ) and has since followed a downward trend.
+Gross energy consumption is expected to drop annually by 1.2% until 2020, after which it will rise slightly to 778 PJ in 2030, corresponding to consumption in 2017.
+Coal consumption will fall considerably (by 14% annually) until 2030, due in particular to the expected stop in the use of coal in large-scale combined heat and power (CHP) production.
 In 2030, only the Fynsværket power station and the cement industry will consume large amounts of coal.
 However, some plants will retain the option for coal operation, although actual use is assumed to be limited.

-The RES and RES-T are subject to binding national EU targets in 2020.
+The RES and RES-T are subject to binding national European Union (EU) targets established in 2020.
 The EU RE Directive also sets out a 2030 target for 27% renewables for EU countries together, but this target has not been implemented as national obligations.
 Instead, EU Member States are obligated to account for their contributions to reaching the common EU target in their National Energy and Climate Plans.

 Details on Advanced Motor Fuels

-Although sales of electric and plug-in hybrid cars are expected to increase, petrol and diesel cars are still expected to amount to around 78% of cars on the road in 2030.
-This is due to inertia in the transition because of the relatively long lifetime of vehicles.
+Although sales of electric and plug-in hybrid cars are expected to increase, petrol and diesel cars are still expected to amount to around 78% of cars on the road in 2030, due to inertia in the transition because of the relatively long lifetime of vehicles.

-Fig. 5.
-Emissions from Road Transport, by Vehicle
+Figure 5.
+Emissions from road transport by vehicle

 Outlook